loictr/rag-as-study-buddy/README.md

 The study buddy demo consider the database already exists.

-See `notebook.ipynb` for explanations about database and questions generation.
+See `notebook Database and Questions.ipynb` for explanations about database and questions generation.
 Implementation for new knowledge content may be added later.

 The questions are already generated in the `questions` directory but can be re-generated.